Rotmanss/BottleNeck/README.md

 # BottleNeck
-App for processing xml data.
-Converting to HTML is been maintaining.
+App for processing XML data.
+Converting to HTML maintained.